SaiTejaAdusumilli/AWS-Web-Services-Repo/README.md

+In this project we explore different kinds of AWS services like EC2, DynamoDB, Lambda, API Gateway, S3 etc.

 This project takes input text and file as input stores it in aws s3 using aws sdk in javascript file